Instant Pot Shrimp Boil

 • Potatoes: Red potatoes are traditional, but feel free to use Yukon Gold potatoes if that is what you have on hand.

-• Beer: A mild lager, such as Corona or Coors Light, adds flavor to the shrimp boil.
-If you don't drink beer, substitute chicken or seafood stock in its place.
+• Beer: A mild lager, such as Corona or Coors Light, adds depth without making the shrimp boil taste like beer.
+If you prefer not to use beer, chicken stock or seafood stock works well.

 • Old Bay: Use store-bought or homemade Old Bay Seasoning for classic flavor.